-In equity, the person to whom a fiduciary duty is owed can narrow the scope of that duty or ratify a breach of that duty, and a company's constitution or shareholders in general meeting can similarly narrow the scope of a director's duty, although not so as to bind a company to a transaction that constitutes a fraud on its creditors.
-A director's statutory duties are less readily excluded or narrowed by shareholders than general law duties.
-In Angas Law Services Pty Ltd (in liq) v Carabelas [2005] HCA 23; (2005) 226 CLR 507 at [32], Gleeson CJ and Heydon J noted that shareholders could not release directors from the statutory duties imposed by a predecessor to s 182 of the Corporations Act, although their acquiescence in a course of conduct might affect the practical content of those duties and be relevant to whether the element of impropriety necessary to a breach of the section was established.
-15
+In equity, the person to whom a fiduciary duty is owed can narrow the scope of that duty or ratify a breach of that duty, and a company's constitution or shareholders in general meeting can similarly narrow the scope of a director's duty, although not so as to bind a company to a transaction that constitutes a fraud on its creditors.23 A director's statutory duties are less readily excluded or narrowed by shareholders than general law duties.
+In Angas Law Services Pty Ltd (in liq) v Carabelas [2005] HCA 23; (2005) 226 CLR 507 at [32], Gleeson CJ and Heydon J noted that shareholders could not release directors from the statutory duties imposed by a predecessor to s 182 of the Corporations Act, although their acquiescence in a course of conduct might affect the practical content of those duties and be relevant to whether the element of impropriety necessary to a breach of the section was established.24

-Overlap between claims for breach of directors' duties, oppression claims and derivative actions under ss 236-236 of the Corporations Act
+Oppression claims and derivative actions under ss 236-236 of the Corporations Act

+Claims for breach of directors' duties can sometimes be brought within an oppression claim without a separate application for leave to bring a derivative action.
 Section 232 of the Corporations Act provides that the Court may make an order under s 233 of the Act if the conduct of a company's affairs, or an actual or proposed act or omission by or on behalf of a company, or a resolution, or a proposed resolution, of members or a class of members of a company is either contrary to the interests of the members as a whole or oppressive to, unfairly prejudicial to or unfairly discriminatory against a member or members whether in that capacity or in another capacity.
 Section 233 of the Act in turn specifies a series of remedies that may be available in an oppression case, a number of which involve orders against the company, including, for example, an order that the company be wound up, that its existing constitution be modified or repealed, or regulating the conduct of the company's affairs in the future.